-Expats who have just landed often fall prey to scams perpetrated by unscrupulous locals - and most expats in Thailand have experienced at least one.
+Expats who have just landed in Thailand often fall prey to scams – and most expats in the country have experienced at least one.

 The good news is that in most cases they involve a relatively minor sum of money and new arrivals usually smarten up after a few weeks in town and never fall victim again.

-Taxi drivers trying to overcharge foreign passengers.
-If this happens, simply ask them to put on the meter, as they are obliged by law to do so.
+Taxi drivers occasionally try to overcharge foreign passengers.
+If this happens, expats should simply ask them to put on the meter, as they are obliged by law to do so.

 Emergency telephone numbers in Thailand

-In the case of an emergency, the following numbers can be contacted within Thailand.
+In the case of an emergency in Thailand, expats can use the local emergency number (191) or call the tourist police (1155).
 Expats should be sure to keep their embassy and insurer’s contact information handy too.